20 Christmas Europe Breaks For Every Budget

 11. Glasgow

-Scotland’s biggest city is the best for live music, food and culture all year round but especially at Christmas.
+Scotland’s biggest city is the best for live music, food, and culture all year round, especially at Christmas.

-Swing by the Glasgow Christmas Markets which are spread over two locations at George Square and St Enoch Centre.
+Swing by the Glasgow Christmas markets are spread over George Square and St Enoch.

 At both markets, you can dine on hot market food, including vegan options, and people watch while you sip on a beer or something harder.